Subsequence Matching and LCS under Cartesian-Tree Equivalence: Abstract

 \section{Abstract}

-Two strings of the same length are said to \emph{Cartesian-tree match} (\emph{CT-match}) if their Cartesian-trees are isomorphic [Park et al., TCS 2020].
+{ Two strings of the same length are said to \emph{Cartesian-tree match}~(\emph{CT-match}) if their Cartesian-trees are isomorphic [Park et al., TCS 2020].
 Cartesian-tree matching is a natural model that allows for capturing similarities of numerical sequences.
-Oizumi et al. [CPM 2022] showed that subsequence pattern matching under CT-matching model can be solved in polynomial time.
-This current article follows and extends this line of research: We present the first polynomial-time algorithm that finds the \emph{longest common subsequence under CT-matching} of two given strings $S$ and $T$ of length $n$, in $O(n^6)$ time and $O(n^4)$ space for general ordered alphabets.
-We then show that the problem has a faster solution in the binary case, by presenting an $O(n^2 / \log n)$-time and space algorithm.
+Oizumi et al. [CPM 2022] showed that subsequence pattern matching under CT-matching model (\emph{CT-MSeq}) can be solved in $O(nm \log \log n)$ time, where $n$ and $m$ are text and pattern lengths, respectively.
+This current article follows this line of research, and gives the following new results:\\ (1) An $O(nm)$-time CT-MSeq algorithm for binary alphabets.\\ (2) An $O((nm)^{1-\epsilon})$-time conditional lower bound for the CT-MSeq problem on alphabets of size 4, for any constant $\epsilon > 0$, under the Orthogonal Vector Hypothesis (OVH).\\ Further, we introduce the new problem of \emph{longest common subsequence under CT-matching} (\emph{CT-LCS}) for two given strings $S$ and $T$ of length $n$, and present the following results:\\ (3) An $O(n^6)$-time CT-LCS algorithm for general ordered alphabets.\\ (4) An $O(n^2 / \log n)$-time CT-LCS algorithm for binary alphabets.\\ (5) An $O(n^{2-\epsilon})$-time conditional lower bound for the CT-LCS problem on alphabets of size 5, for any constant $\epsilon > 0$, under OVH. }